Search...

 Next steps

-You can create payouts with the payload you have retrieved by calling the Create a new payment API endpoint.
+You can create transfers with the payload you have retrieved by calling the Create a new transfer API endpoint.
 Please make sure that your request also contains the required beneficiary information.

 • If you have created beneficiaries with Airwallex previously, you can provide a beneficiary_id in your request.